Label-Efficient Object Detection via Region Proposal Network Pre-Training

 \subsection{Training}

 We train ADePT under both the aforementioned ``separate'' and ``joint'' training strategies.
 We train each model for $100$ epochs using 8${\times}$ NVIDIA V100 GPUs.
 Training takes ${\sim}3$ days and ${\sim}4.5$ days on ImageNet~\cite{deng2009imagenet} for each strategy, respectively. \\ \textbf{Separate Training} We pre-train only the RPN component of the network.
 The feature extractor (backbone + FPN) and detector head are initialized from a SoCo baseline, pre-trained for 100 epochs.
-We use the LARS optimiser with a learning rate of $0.1$ annealed to $0$ with a cosine scheduler for $100$ epochs.
+We use the LARS optimizer with a learning rate of $0.1$ annealed to $0$ with a cosine scheduler for $100$ epochs.

-\textbf{Joint Training} The joint training setup uses both the RPN loss as described in Eq.~\ref{eq:rpn_loss} and the detector loss (defined in Appendix~B) that pre-trains the feature extractor and detector head.
+\textbf{Joint Training} The joint training setup uses the RPN loss described in Eq.~\ref{eq:rpn_loss} and the detector loss described in Eq.~\ref{eq:det_loss}, that pre-trains the feature extractor and detector head.
 This strategy enables self-supervised training of the entire multi-stage architecture including: feature extractor, detector head and RPN from random initialization.
-We use the LARS optimiser with a learning rate of $0.1$ annealed to $0$ with a cosine scheduler for $100$ epochs.
+We use the LARS optimizer with a learning rate of $0.1$ annealed to $0$ with a cosine scheduler for $100$ epochs.
 The RPN model layers are updated using the $\mathcal{L}_{\text{RPN}}$ loss term (Eq.~\ref{eq:rpn_loss}), exclusively.